Sixteen Kingdoms: Fragmentation after the Battle of Feishui

 After the Battle of Feishui, the power of the Former Qin quickly unraveled as various regimes in the North broke loose.
 In 384, Murong Chui founded the Later Yan in Hebei.
 Other Murong royals founded the Western Yan in Shanxi.
 Yao Chang founded the Later Qin in eastern Gansu.
 Fu Jian was killed by Yao Chang, but the Former Qin survived by relocating from Shaanxi to Gansu and then Qinghai.
 In 385, Qifu Guoren, a Xianbei former vassal under Fu Jian, founded the Western Qin.
-In 386, Lü Guang, a Di general of the Former Qin, founded the Later Liang in western Gansu.
-Tuoba Gui revived the Dai as the Northern Wei.
+In 386, Lü Guang, a Di general of the Former Qin, founded the Later Liang in western Gansu while Tuoba Gui revived the Dai as the Northern Wei.
 In 388, Zhai Liao, an ethnic Dingling leader in Henan founded the Zhai Wei, which was wedged between the Later Yan, Western Yan and Eastern Jin.
 As many as seven kingdoms coexisted for nine years.

 The Later Qin, which ended the Former Qin in 394, the Western Qin in 400, and Later Liang in 403, extended its control over much of Shaanxi, Gansu, and Ningxia.
 But in 407, Helian Bobo, a Xiongnu chieftain, rebelled and founded the Xia in northern Shaanxi, and the Western Qin was revived in the southern Shaanxi.
 In 416, the Eastern Jin under General Liu Yu launched a northern expedition that captured Luoyang and Chang'an and extinguished the Later Qin.
 The Eastern Jin could not hold these cities as Liu Yu returned south to seize the Jin throne.
 The Xia kingdom quickly seized Chang'an.

 Later Liang breaks down into Northern, Southern and Western Liang

 In the Hexi Corridor of western Gansu, the Later Liang splintered into the Northern Liang and Southern Liang in 397.
 The Southern Liang was founded by Tufa Wugu, a Xianbei, in Ledu, Qinghai.
 The Northern Liang was founded by an ethnic Chinese, Duan Ye in Zhangye, Gansu with the support of Juqu Mengxun, a Xiongnu, who then seized control of the kingdom in 401.
-In 405, Li Gao, the Chinese commander at Dunhuang broke away from the Northern Liang and founded the short-lived Western Liang.
+In 400, Li Gao, the Chinese commander at Dunhuang broke away from the Northern Liang and founded the short-lived Western Liang.
 The Western Liang was reabsorbed by the Northern Liang in 421.
-Li Gao's descendants would go on to found the Tang Dynasty in the 7th century.
+Li Gao's descendants would go on to found the Tang dynasty in the 7th century.
 The Southern Liang was conquered by the Western Qin in 414, and the Northern Liang lasted until 439, when it surrendered to the Northern Wei.